-- A One Identity Safeguard for Privileged Sessions appliance (virtual or physical), at least version SPS 5.11.05.11.0. - A copy of the SPS inWebo Multi-Factor Authentication plugin.
+- A copy of the SPS inWebo Multi-Factor Authentication plugin.
 This plugin is an Authentication and Authorization (AA) plugin customized to work with the inWebo multi-factor authentication service. - SPS must be able to access the Internet (at least the services on api.myinwebo.com).
 Since inWebo is a cloud-based service provider, SPS must be able to access its web services to authorize the user.